streamr-dev/network/packages/client/README.md

 ## Contents
 - Important information
+- Getting started
-- Get Started
+        - Authenticating
-    - Subscribing to a stream
-    - Creating & publishing to a stream
+        - Creating a stream and publishing data to it
+        - Subscribing
 - Setup
     - Installation
     - Importing `streamr-client`
 - Usage
-    - Client Creation
+    - Client creation
-        - Authentication
     - Creating a stream
-    - Subscribing to real-time events in a stream
+    - Subscribing to a stream
-    - Publishing data points to a stream
+    - Publishing to a stream
-    - Resend functionality with subscriptions
+    - Requesting a resend of historical events with subscriptions
-    - Search Streams
+    - Searching for streams
     - Interacting with the `Stream` object
-        - Fetching existent streams
+        - Getting existing streams
         - Updating a stream
-        - Stream Permissions
+        - Stream permissions
         - Deleting a stream
-    - Storage Options
+    - Storage options
     - Data Unions
         - Admin Functions
         - Member functions